opentelekomcloud-docs/cloud-create/umn/source/index.rst

 .. attention::

-  **v2.18 released:** Launch Production-Ready Cloud Container Engine (CCE) Clusters in One Click with Cloud Create.
-Read more: :ref:`cce`.
+  **v2.18 released:** Launch a fully operational Cloud Container Engine cluster with everything you need, right out of the box.
+Read more: the :ref:`cce`.

 1. Overview
 ===========

-Cloud Create is a **free-to-use** Cloud Management Platform that lets you build and deploy applications in minutes using **premade templates**—no deep cloud expertise required.
+Cloud Create is a **free-to-use** Cloud Management Platform that lets you build and deploy apps in minutes using **premade templates**.

 Whether you're working on **Open Telekom Cloud** or **Swiss Open Telekom Cloud**, Cloud Create empowers you to go from idea to running infrastructure with speed and simplicity.